semrush/intergalactic/website/docs/patterns/global-errors/global-errors-api.md

 ## Error

-The component that can be used to collect any global errors display on the page.
+The component that can be used to display any global errors on the page.

 ```jsx
 import Error from 'intergalactic/errors';